How to explain endometriosis to a man? Things you wish you knew sooner!

 I’m a husband behind a chronically ill woman who suffers from endometriosis and fibromyalgia.

 If you were interested, I write about both illnesses because sufferers often find that they have more conditions than one.

 It’s called multimorbidity.
 But not to strain too much of the subject, I won’t be discussing fibromyalgia.

 Today I answer how to explain endometriosis to a man from my own perspective.

 Those who have endometriosis know all too well what it’s like to live with this life-changing disease.

 It can be difficult for a man to understand the impact endometriosis has on a woman’s life if you have never suffered with it yourself.

 So, without further ado, here are 6 things I’ve learned, that will help your man understand endometriosis better…

 It’s not just a bad period!

-Gents, the reason why I decided to help women answer how to explain endometriosis to a man is because endometriosis is a really serious disease..
-It is NOT just a bit of pain while she’s on her period.
+Gents, the reason why I decided to help women answer how to explain endometriosis to a man is that endometriosis is a really serious disease… It is NOT just a bit of pain while she’s on her period.